JamesParrott/sDNA_GH/README.md

 ### System Requirements.
 #### Software
-1. Windows 10 or 8.1 (not tested in Windows 11)
+1. Windows (8.1, 10, or 11)
-2. Python 2.7.
-Please note Iron Python 2.7 does not run sDNA correctly (as incorrect shapefiles are produced).
+2. Python.
+(Please note non-CPythons, e.g. Iron Python 2.7, are not supported, as invalid shapefiles will be produced).
 3. sDNA.
 4. Rhino and Grasshopper (tested in Rhino 7)
 #### Hardware